nbrady-techempower/TFB-Documentation/docs/Development/Add-Benchmark-Scripts.md

 __Guidelines for Writing Installation Scripts__

-Whether you are writing new dependency files (e.g. a new language installation script) or just appending custom code to your framework's `install.sh`, here are some guidelines for proper use.
+Whether you are writing new dependency files (e.g. a new language installation script) or just appending custom code to your framework's `setup.sh`, here are some guidelines for proper use:

 0. Familiarize yourself with the functions available in `bash_functions.sh`.
 1. **Use caching whenever possible** : Use `fw_exists` to avoid re-running